 make complex, visually interesting compositions.
 The scenes near

 the rocky island, with people going ashore in small boats, anticipate

 the island scenes in Michelangelo Antonioni's

 Welles liked to set mystery films aboard ship: see the middle

-sequence of Journey Into Fear, and Dead Calm.
+sequence of Journey Into Fear, and The Deep.
 There

 are also sailor heroes in The Immortal Story and Mr. Arkadin,